-The largest percentage of energy used on a university campus (about 40%) goes towards heating and cooling indoor spaces, according to the U.S. Department of Energy1.
-Decreasing demand for cooling is key in minimizing spikes in summer power consumption and can go a long way in reaching our overall goal of a 15 percent reduction (or more) in power usage.Thermostats
+The largest percentage of energy used on a college campus (about 40%) goes towards heating and cooling indoor spaces, according to the U.S. Department of Energy1.
+Decreasing demand for cooling is key in minimizing spikes in summer power consumption and meeting critical power needs during times of power curtailment.
+Decreased demand for heating and cooling can also go a long way in reaching our overall goal of a 15 percent reduction (or more) in power usage.Thermostats

-If you can control the thermostat in your room, the suggested thermostat settings are 75°F in summer and 68-70°F in winter.
+If you can control your thermostat, suggested settings are 75°F in summer and 68-70°F in winter.
 A setting of 73°F in the summer uses 50% more energy than a setting of 78°F2.

 Thermostat Management Tip: cranking the temperature down to a very low temperature doesn't cool an area faster.
-Thermostats and cooling systems work together to cool an area based on a fixed time to reach the setpoint temperature - same goes for heating3.
-Avoid the thermostat yo-yo effect.
-If you think the indoor temperature seems extremely cold or hot, Please contact your RA or your Area Maintenance Supervisor and alert them to the temperature situation.
+Thermostats and cooling systems work together to cool an area based on a fixed time to reach the setpoint temperature- same goes for heating3.
+Avoid the thermostat yo-yo effect: if you think the indoor temperature seems extremely cold or hot, call Plant Services(322-2041) for those in VUMC, or Plant Operations (4-WORK) for those on main campus and alert them to the temperature extreme.
 A simple repair can save a lot of energy and improve comfort.

-Can you really feel a difference of two degrees on the thermostat?
-Watch this video from ABC News on winter thermostat settings, and how your thermostat can reduce carbon dioxide emissions.
+Can you really feel a difference of two degrees on the thermostat in your office?
+Watch this video from ABC News on winter thermostat settings.

 Don't block air vents with paper or cardboard or accidentally block vents with bookcases or other items.
 As much as 25% more energy is required to distribute air if your vents are blocked4.

-If Vanderbilt decreases its electricity demand for heating and air conditioning by 15%, it could avoid consuming up to 3.6 megawatt-hours of electricity in a day on peak demand days!But what does this mean?
+If Vanderbilt decreases its electricity demand for heating and air conditioning by 15%, it would avoid consuming almost 3.6 megawatt-hours of electricity in a day on peak demand days!But what does this mean?

 3.6 megawatt-hours of electricity is the same amount of power consumed by 83 average-sized homes in Nashville in a day.
 That's a lot of juice, Commodore Fans.